OlliZi/app-commander/README.md

     *   Provide previews for all screens and composables.

 ## 👷TODOs
-- Executing script in edit screen is currently only working for `DESKTOP`.
-TODO: Add support for `ANDROID` and `IOS`.
-- Solve selectedDevice = "TODO" (EditScriptVM) + make device section in edit script-screen workable
 - Create a demo app for Android (?)
 - Create a video showing the UI with emulator and a real device